crypticCaroline/puppyplaymates/README.md

 * You will need to sign up to [Heroku](https://dashboard.heroku.com/)
 * Once logged in click the create new app button
 * Select the region closest to you and give the APP a name
-* Set your deployment method to 'Github'
+* Set your deployment method to 'GitHub'
-* Connect up to Github and login
+* Connect to GitHub and login
 * Search for the repository you wish to deploy from
 * You will need to head to settings and click 'Config Vars'
-    * You will now need to set up your Configeration Vars the same way as you did for your env.py
+    * You will now need to set up your Configuration Vars the same way as you did for your env.py
 ![Config Vars](docs/images/config.png)
 * Make sure you have set up your Procfile and you have updated the requirements.txt prior to deploying
 * Click the deploy tab and go to manual deploy